ballerina-platform/ballerina-lang/language-server/docs/ExtensionnServices.md

 }
 ```

-The client capability setter specifies the server capability setting approach.
-For the server extensions, there is no need to override the `build` methods, since the default behaviour would be enough.
+The client capability setter specifies the client capability setting approach.
+For the server extensions, there is no need to override the `build` methods, since the default behavior would be enough.

 ```Java
 @JavaSPIService("org.ballerinalang.langserver.commons.registration.BallerinaClientCapabilitySetter")